RichardZhang01/netflix-clone/README.md

 ## <a id="acknowledgements"></a>Acknowledgements

-This project was heavily influenced by Sonny Sangha's [Netflix 2.0 with ReactJS](https://www.youtube.com/watch?v=HW5roUF2RLg&list=PLIgQz_XdNZE6ePP4MIrtV4RW5s702ESJc&index=6&t=413s)  build on Youtube.
+This project was heavily influenced by Sonny Sangha's [Netflix 2.0 with ReactJS](https://www.youtube.com/watch?v=HW5roUF2RLg&list=PLIgQz_XdNZE6ePP4MIrtV4RW5s702ESJc&index=6&t=413s) build on YouTube.
 He's a great developer with awesome videos, so thanks to him!

 ## <a id="contact"></a>Contact